GifZeb/Nursery/index.md

 ### Fritizing

 1. The Fritzing file is available here:
-  Can't insert the .fzz file.
+  Can't insert the .fzz file

 2. It has a breadboard view: